-1. Students must take care of all obligations (equipment, fines, etc.) from their last activity before participating in another activity.

-2. School owned equipment and uniforms are to be worn only at scheduled practices or games/meets.

-3. All equipment is to be stored in and issued from equipment rooms.
-At no time is there to be a student in the equipment room without coaches/sponsors' permission.

-4. Students are allowed to participate in an event or practice only if they are in school the second half of the day.
-The principal or athletic director may approve individual exceptions.

-5. Students are to report to the practice/event area on time as set by the coach/sponsor.

-6. In most situations, transportation to participate in school activities will be provided by the school District.

-a) When the school provides transportation, students are required to travel to and from the activity with the team or organization.
-First violation will result in a lweek activity suspension.
-(See c. below for exceptions)
+- 1. Students must take care of all obligations (equipment, fines, etc.) from their last activity before participating in another activity. - 2.
+School owned equipment and uniforms are to be worn only at scheduled practices or games/meets. - 3.
+All equipment is to be stored in and issued from equipment rooms.
+At no time is there to be a student in the equipment room without coaches/sponsors' permission. - 4.
+Students are allowed to participate in an event or practice only if they are in school the second half of the day.
+The principal or athletic director may approve individual exceptions. - 5.
+Students are to report to the practice/event area on time as set by the coach/sponsor. - 6.
+In most situations, transportation to participate in school activities will be provided by the school District. - 1.
+Traveling in school transportation is required for safety and liability purposes and for developing team, organizational, and school spirit. - 2.
+When the school provides transportation, students are required to travel to and from the activity with the team or organization.
+The one exception in school transportation is when parents request that their child return from an activity with them or the parent of another student.
+This request must be in writing and must be given to the sponsor or coach prior to the return trip home.
+Parents must sign off on the travel list.
+First violation will result in a 1 week activity suspension.

-b) Students are expected to behave appropriately while on school buses.
+3. Students are expected to behave appropriately while on school buses.
 The bus riding rules, as explained in the Parent/Student Handbook, will be enforced while being transported for activities.